 1. Lightbot- ANY age, pre-reader+ can experience the HOC with Lightbot.
 Lightbot uses programming logic to solve fun puzzles.
 Students will learn how to sequence instructions, write procedures, and utilize loops along the way.
 Find more pre-reader resources here by clicking on "pre-reader".

-2. Dance Party- This year code.org has teamed up with musicians like Katy Perry, Shawn Mendes, Lil Nas X, Panic!
+2. Dance Party- Code.org has teamed up with musicians like Katy Perry, Shawn Mendes, Lil Nas X, Panic!
 At The Disco, Jonas Brothers, and many more for a NEW dance party coding activity that students will flip for.

 3. Minecraft tutorials- Each year code.org offers Minecraft lovers everywhere the chance to combine their coding skills with familiar characters from Minecraft.
 Students can complete the newest tutorial and can try out past year's activities too.

 4. Animate your name in Scratch- Scratch is a free, block-based programming language created by the Lifelong Kindergarten group at MIT.
 In this tutorial, students can animate the letters of their name, initials, or a favorite word.